 Operational

+All of the requirements in this section apply to the Open University project, except for requirements 5.1.2, 5.1.4, and 5.1.5, which have been marked in italic.

 Table 5 below details the operational capabilities required of the software for both the visitors and staff.
 The GUI will be made available on site at WMT via a screen inside one of the rooms.

 Table 5: Operational Requirements